Growing green manure in pots or containers: possible or not?

 Contents

-Do you grow your small vegetable garden on a balcony, terrace or even a small courtyard, in pots, containers or raised beds?
-Unfortunately, the growing medium gets depleted quickly and you need to renew it season after season.
+Do you grow your small vegetable garden on a balcony, terrace, or even a small courtyard, in pots, containers, or raised beds?
+Unfortunately, the soil quickly becomes depleted, and you need to renew it season after season.
 Why not try sowing green manures?
-These plants, easy and quick to grow, can indeed improve your soil’s health and your crops’ vitality.
-Indeed, green manures are plants that we sow not to harvest them (though we could do that too!), but for the benefits they bring to the soil.
-Green manures enrich the growing medium, improve its structure and prepare the ground for subsequent crops.
-A very simple way to keep your soil alive, even in the smallest space.
+These plants, easy and quick to grow, can indeed improve your soil’s health and the vitality of your crops.
+In fact, green manures are plants sown not for harvest (though you can do that too!), but for the benefits they bring to the soil.
+Green manures enrich the substrate, improve its structure, and prepare the ground for future crops.
+A simple way to keep your soil alive, even in the smallest of spaces.

-Discover the benefits of growing green manures, even in containers, pots or raised beds, which species to choose and above all our advice on how to use them properly once their growth is complete.
+Discover the benefits of growing green manures, even in containers, pots, or raised beds, which species to choose, and above all, our tips for using them effectively once their growth is complete.

 Why grow green manure in pots or containers?

-A plant, whether ornamental or a vegetable, needs water and nutrients to grow.
+A plant, whether ornamental or vegetable, requires water and nutrients to grow.
 Nutrients that it draws from the soil.
-Plants cultivated in pots, containers or raised vegetable beds therefore benefit from rather limited nutrient reserves, as the substrate becomes depleted over the seasons.
+A plant cultivated in a pot, container or raised bed therefore benefits from rather limited nutrient reserves, as the growing medium becomes depleted over the seasons.
 This is why it is essential to nourish this soil.
-Among the various ways to enrich the soil, green manures are certainly the most comprehensive, as they are not limited to their fertilising effect alone.
+Among the various ways to enrich the soil, green manures are undoubtedly the most comprehensive, as they are not limited to their fertilising effect alone.

 The primary function of green manures is to release mineral elements such as nitrogen through their decomposition, elements that will later be used by the plants or vegetables planted in the ground.
-This holds true in open ground, in vegetable gardens or flower beds, but also in all containers used for cultivating plants, vegetables or small fruits in soilless conditions.
-Similarly, when green manures decompose, their organic matter is returned to the substrate, eventually producing humus.
+This holds true in open ground, in vegetable gardens or flower beds, but also in all containers used for growing plants, vegetables or small fruits in soilless cultivation.
+Similarly, when green manures decompose, their organic matter is returned to the growing medium, eventually producing humus.

-In pots, containers or raised vegetable beds, the substrate becomes depleted.
+In pots, containers or raised beds, the growing medium becomes depleted.
 Hence the usefulness of green manures to enrich the soil

 But the role of green manures doesn’t end there.
-Sown between two crops, they prevent the substrate from remaining bare:
+Sown between two crops, they prevent the growing medium from remaining bare:

-- They improve the substrate’s structure thanks to their root system that breaks up particles.
+• They improve the structure of the growing medium thanks to their root system which breaks up particles.

-- They stimulate the biological activity of the substrate.
+• They stimulate the biological activity of the growing medium.

 Which species of green manure to choose for container growing?

-There are several species of green manures that play different roles.
+There are several species of green manures that serve different purposes.

 Fabaceae

 Fabaceae, commonly known as legumes, enrich the soil with nitrogen.
-Indeed, thanks to a symbiosis with a bacterium of the genus Rhizobium, the root nodules have the ability to fix atmospheric nitrogen and return it to the soil.
-The most commonly cultivated Fabaceae are broad beans, peas and beans, which can serve as green manures.
+Indeed, thanks to a symbiosis with a bacterium of the genus Rhizobium, the root nodules have the ability to fix atmospheric nitrogen and release it into the soil.
+The most commonly cultivated Fabaceae are broad beans, peas, and beans, which can act as green manures.
 But you can also sow:

-- The sainfoin, ideal for dry substrates, is perfectly frost-resistant.
+• Sainfoin, ideal for dry substrates, is highly frost-resistant.
 Its flowers are very melliferous.

-- The white clover, purple or crimson is very interesting at the foot of a small fruit tree grown in a pot.
-It is often combined with a grass.
+• White clover, purple, or crimson clover is particularly useful at the base of small pot-grown fruit trees.
+It is often paired with a grass.

 Fabaceae are nitrogen-rich green manures

-Grasses provide abundant foliage that constitutes a choice standing crop.
-Similarly, their deep root system aerates the soil.
-Finally, grasses are not from the same family as some of the vegetables grown in pots, which limits the spread of diseases and parasites.
-As a result, crop rotation is perfect.
+Poaceae provide abundant foliage, creating valuable standing crop.
+Additionally, their deep root system aerates the soil.
+Moreover, Poaceae are not from the same family as some of the vegetables grown in pots, which limits the spread of diseases and pests.
+As a result, crop rotation works perfectly.
 You can sow:

-- Oats, which have a dense root system rich in nutrients.
+• Oats, which have a dense, nutrient-rich root system.
 They adapt to all climates.

-Rye and oats are green manures to grow in pots.
+Rye and oats are green manures suitable for pot cultivation.

 Brassicaceae

-Among the Brassicaceae, white mustard is the main green manure.
-It has the advantage of growing very quickly and working the soil deeply thanks to its taproot.
-It should not be sown after vegetables from the same family such as cabbages, turnips, radishes or rocket.
+Among Brassicaceae, white mustard is the main green manure.
+It grows very quickly and works the soil deeply thanks to its taproot.
+Avoid sowing it after vegetables from the same family, such as cabbages, turnips, radishes, or rocket.

-Among other plants commonly used as green manures, we can also mention phacelia from the Boraginaceae family, which has several advantages: it has rapid growth, is frost-resistant, produces a lot of standing crop and inhibits weed germination.
-It also creates a break in crop rotation, as its botanical family is different from other vegetable families.
-Finally, its melliferous flowering spreads over several weeks.
+Among other plants commonly used as green manures, you can also mention phacelia from the Boraginaceae family, which offers several advantages: it grows quickly, is frost-resistant, produces abundant standing crop, and inhibits weed germination.
+It also breaks crop rotation cycles, as its botanical family differs from other vegetable families.
+Lastly, its melliferous flowering lasts several weeks.

-You can also sow buckwheat, from the Polygonaceae family, with qualities similar to those of phacelia.
-It belongs to a different botanical family from that of common vegetables, it grows quickly, it is frost-sensitive in winter so disappears on its own, and its small flowers attract many insects.
+You can also sow buckwheat, from the Polygonaceae family, with qualities similar to phacelia.
+It belongs to a different botanical family than common vegetables, grows quickly, is frost-sensitive in winter (so it disappears naturally), and its small flowers attract many insects.

 How and when to grow these green manures in pots?

-Growing green manure in containers isn’t complicated, provided you follow a few basic rules.
-Even though pots offer less depth than open ground soil, many species adapt very well.
+Growing green manure in containers is not complicated, provided you follow a few basic rules.
+Even though pots offer less depth than open ground soil, many species adapt very well to them.

 The substrate should be lightly worked on the surface to loosen it.
-Then, the sowing is done “broadcast style”.
-The seeds are just covered, firmly pressed down, and watered with a fine spray.
+Then, sowing is done “broadcast”.
+The seeds are just covered, firmly pressed down, and watered gently.
 Watering continues if needed.
-That’s all.
+And that’s all.

 By sowing green manure in late summer, they will occupy the substrate in pots and containers to prevent the growth of adventives.
 Late August to early September, you can sow mustard, sainfoin, crimson clover, winter vetch, rye, and buckwheat.

-How to use green manures in containers or pots?
+How to use green manure in containers or pots?

 Once the green manures have grown well and reached the beginning of their flowering, it’s time to cut them and incorporate them into the substrate.

-Cut them before they go to seed, as once they’ve seeded, some plants can become invasive, especially in pots.
+Cut them before they go to seed, as once they seed, some plants can become invasive, especially in pots.
 Moreover, it’s just before flowering that plants have accumulated the most nutrients.
-You can cut them by hand, with secateurs or even scissors, depending on the size of the container.
+You can cut them by hand, with pruning shears or even scissors, depending on the size of the container.

 Then, you have two options.
 The first is to leave them on the surface, as a mulch.
 This protects the soil, limits water evaporation and gently feeds microorganisms.

 The second option is to incorporate the residues into the soil.
 Chop them finely, then lightly mix them into the top third of the soil with a small hand cultivator.
-After this, it’s best to leave the container undisturbed for two to three weeks before replanting.
-This allows enough time for the organic matter to begin decomposing without interfering with future plantings.
+After that, it’s best to let the container rest for two to three weeks before replanting.
+This is the time needed for the organic matter to start decomposing without interfering with future plantings.

 To go further: